1) Backpack with friends who have experience.

 Carrying up to 40 lbs is hard on your body and will slow you down.
 My ideal mileage per day with a heavy pack is 8 miles or under.
 That’s not to say I’ve done longer in one day, but around mile 7-8 I definitely am ready to set up camp and eat hot food.
 As a beginner, you don’t want to overdo it on your first day or ANY day for that matter.
 Pace yourself and your mileage and you can really go the distance!

 When I first started backpacking I survived on granola bars, and boy did I get sick of them quickly.
-Not only are there a lot of unpronounceable ingredients in most of them, they don’t provide enough calories or me, and they all end up tasting the same after day 2.
-I’ve come up with several snack ideas that are more filling and tasty (and sometimes cheaper!) than granola bars.
-Besides the basic Mountain House meals for dinner, here is my snack list:
+Not only are there a lot of unpronounceable ingredients in most of them, they don’t provide enough calories or me, and they all end up tasting the same after day two.
+I’ve come up with several snack ideas that are more filling and tasty (and sometimes cheaper!) then granola bars.
+Here is my snack list:

 Bagel with Avocado